FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 **How Does It Work?**

 Angular and PanR are pairwise amplitude panning essentially the same as VBAP 2D described on the next page.
 There is a subtle difference, however, in the way the panning law changes when moving the source from one speaker to another.

-## XY and AB

-These two Panning Types will only become available when a _Virtual Room_ is set to be virtualizing a stereo speaker arrangement (see section 6.52) - they are pan laws that are derived from widely used dual microphone techniques for rendering stereo imaging from an omnidirectional scene.

-**AB Panning** simulates the recording of the sound scene by a pair of spaced cardioid microphones, pointing laterally at azimuths +/- 55 deg. (elevation 0), with a distance of 17 cm between the two capsules.
-Also known as **ORTF**.

-**XY Panning** simulates the recording of the sound scene by a pair of microphones in a XY coincident configuration.

-> ★ The aim is to get the same stereo flavor as these dual microphone
-> Tracking techniques.
-Try them on close miked sources or any mono.
-> Source, to get a realistic stereo image.

 ![](include/SpatRevolution_UserGuide_-066.jpg)